Beirut, Lebanon: What to pack, what to wear, and when to go [2023]

 April

-If you visit Beirut during April, you may see that it is mild.
+If you visit Beirut during April, you are likely to see that it is mild.
 Temperatures tend to hover around the low 60s F (low 20s C) during the day, while at night they can dip into the high 50s F (mid 10s C).
 Humidity is generally between 60 and 70% during the day.
-In terms of precipitation, you can expect it to rain regularly.
+In terms of precipitation, you can expect it to rain 5-10 days this month.

 What to wear/what to pack: